bitrix24/b24restdocs/api-reference/crm/timeline/logmessage/crm-timeline-logmessage-list.md

 || **result**
 [`array`](../../../data-types.md) | The root element of the response.

-The `result` field contains an array, each entry of which contains an associative array of log entry fields [logMessage](./crm-timeline-logmessage-add.md#logMessage) ||
+The `result` field contains an array, each entry of which contains an associative array of fields for the log entry [logMessage](./crm-timeline-logmessage-add.md#logMessage) ||
 || **total**
 [`integer`](../../../data-types.md) | The total number of found entries ||
 || **time**